Nkeramov/rpi_system_info/README.md

-# Raspberry Pi system monitor
+# Raspberry Pi system info

 This project is a simple web server that displays system information about your Raspberry Pi.